-What is not inevitable, I think, is that there will always be a scarcity in fundamental resources.
+What is not unavoidable, I think, is that there will always be a scarcity in fundamental resources.
 This opinion must sound crazy, since we’re so used to thinking of the world in terms of scarcity, but it isn’t unheard of.
 Marx himself argued that true communism is impossible except on the basis of material abundance; and he thought that capitalism’s historic function was to unleash society’s productive powers and bring the world to the very threshold of this state of abundance.
 It was the task of socialism to finish the job—to lead us to a society governed by the principle “From each according to his ability, to each according to his need”.
 In his day the economy was nowhere near overcoming scarcity, as he liked to think; but in our own, the possibility seems a little less outlandish.
-Genetic engineering and cloning may conceivably someday allow us to actually manufacture our food, to clone as many animals as we need to feed everyone and to produce crops whenever and in whatever quantity we want.
-Renewable energy is, by definition, not scarce, so it isn’t wholly unimaginable that we won’t need to ration energy in the future.
-Luxury items will always be scarce, but with respect to necessities like energy and food, money may someday be superfluous.
+Genetic engineering may conceivably someday allow us to actually manufacture our food, to clone as many plants or animals as we need to feed everyone.
+Renewable energy is, by definition, not scarce, so it isn’t unimaginable that we won’t need to "ration" energy in the future.
+Luxury items will always be scarce, but with regard to necessities like energy and food, money may someday be superfluous.
 If and when this happens, the economy will take a vastly different form than it does now under capitalism.
-Cooperation rather than competition may become the norm, the most rational way of organizing economic activities; and commodification will end in all but a few minor spheres, because money itself will, on the whole, wither away.
+Cooperation rather than competition may become the norm, the most rational way of organizing economic activities; and commodification will end in all but a few peripheral spheres, because money itself will, on the whole, wither away.

-I will not, however, continue these speculations.
-Such developments may come to pass or they may not, but what is certain is that the universal alienation and anomie of the modern world will not end until the present global economic order either evolves to some form of socialism or collapses into a state of primitivism, possibly as a result of global warming and/or nuclear war.
+It is, however, futile to continue these speculations.
+Such developments may come to pass or they may not, but what is certain is that the universal alienation and anomie of the modern world will not end until the present global economic order either evolves to some form of socialism ("cooperativism") or collapses into a state of primitivism, possibly as a result of global warming and/or nuclear war.
 If this diagnosis seems bleak, then it’s that much more important that we fight for a better future.

 In 2003, for example, Nigeria was determined by researchers to be the "happiest country in the world."